wongshiyuen/supermarket_data_analysis/README.md

 |C(Branch)	|558.1	|2.0  	|0.3970	|0.6724
 |Residual	  |700705	|997.0	|NaN  	|NaN

 Based on Table 1, Branch C had the highest total sales, while Branch B had the least.
-Furthermore, Table 2 shows that the ‘Health and Beauty’, ‘Home and Lifestyle’, and Electronic Accessories’ product lines of Branch C were the top 3 most lucrative branch-specific product lines.
+Furthermore, Table 2 shows that the ‘Health and beauty’, ‘Home and lifestyle’, and Electronic accessories’ product lines of Branch C were the top 3 most lucrative branch-specific product lines.
 Improvement in revenue can most likely be best achieved by focusing on these 3 product lines in Branch C.

 Table 3 shows that members had slightly higher mean sales compared to normal customers.
 However, based on the one-tailed test results, **t-statistic = -0.6395** and **p-value = 0.2613**.
 Since the p-value obtained was above the 5% significance level, any difference in sales between 'normal' and 'member' customers could be considered negligible.
 An assessment of membership benefits could be considered to encourage customer spending.
 For example, benefits could be made more attractive by introducing a more lucrative point-based system for purchases.